 Audio In X

 Vendor Model Nickname Connector Nickname Source Name YAMAHA i88X Audio In05 mLAN16E : Audio Out01

 OK Cancel

-MIDI In X
+MIDI In

-Vendor Model Nickname Connector Nickname Source Name YAMAHA 188X MIDI In mLAN16E : MIDI Out01
+Vendor Model Nickname Connector Nickname Source Name YAMAHA i88X MIDI In mLAN16E : MIDI Out01

 OK Cancel

 In Graphic view, clicking the connector number in the Input or Output window (page 9) displays the Input or Output Information window, in which you can view and change detailed information, including the connector nickname and connecting destination.
-The connector Information (Audio) window opens from the Audio or Wordclock Connection windows.
+The connector Information (Audio) window opens from the Audio window.
 The connector Information (MIDI) window opens from the MIDI Connection window.